 A common feature is when the detoxification stage leaves you feeling suicidal.
 Most addicts struggle with withdrawal symptoms, which is why it’s important to work with a professional and supportive team, like Louisville Addiction Treatment Center, but it should not feel the need to self-harm or become angry.
 This is often a sign of a mental health disorder.

 Meanwhile, people with mental health issues are more likely to succumb to the temptation of drugs and alcohol in the post-treatment phases.
-So, if you have relapsed multiple times, an expert that can make a dual diagnosis may be the right path to take.
+So, if you have relapsed multiple times, an expert who can make a dual diagnosis may be the right path to take.

 You abuse substances to escape psychological problems